Abdur Rouf Talukder

 Abdur Rouf Talukder is a former governor of the Bangladesh Bank who served during 2022–2024.
 Prior to this position, he had served as the senior secretary of the Ministry of Finance.
 He previously served as a director of Biman Bangladesh Airlines.
-Following the resignation of Sheikh Hasina as the Prime Minister of the country, Talukder resigned and reportedly fled the country on 9 August 2024.
+Following Sheikh Hasina's resignation as prime minister, Talukder resigned on 9 August 2024 and, according to cited reports, left the country.

 Early life

 Talukder was born on 15 August 1964 in Sirajganj District, East Pakistan, present day Bangladesh.

 Education

-Talukder passed SSC from St. Joseph Higher Secondary School and completed his Master's in Business Administration from the Institute of Business Administration of the University of Dhaka.
+alukder completed his Secondary School Certificate (SSC) at St. Joseph Higher Secondary School. and completed a Master of Business Administration at the Institute of Business Administration, University of Dhaka..
 He has a second master's degree in development studies from the University of Birmingham.

-In addition, Talukder attended a number of professional training courses at Harvard Kennedy School of Government, Boston, USA; IMF Institute, Washington DC, US; Crown Agents Training & Professional Development Center, London, UK; Institute of Public Finance (IPF), Dhaka, etc.
+In addition, Talukder attended a number of professional training courses at Harvard Kennedy School of Government, Boston, USA; IMF Institute, Washington, D.C., United States; Crown Agents Training & Professional Development Center, London, UK; Institute of Public Finance (IPF), Dhaka, etc.

 Talukder is married to Selina Rawshan and has two children.